mbracconi/adaptiveDesignProcedure/README.md

 ```
 cd adaptiveDesignProcedure
 ```
+The **adaptiveDesignProcedure** class is in the adaptiveDesignProcedure.py file

 ## Reference & How to cite:
 Most of the theoretical aspects behind **adaptiveDesignProcedure** are reported in: